ThomasRohde/archi-scripts/README.md

 - The Archi team for creating an excellent ArchiMate modelling tool.
 - The jArchi plugin developers for enabling scripting capabilities in Archi.
-- Xavier Mayeur, for the excellent doEach gist
 - All contributors and users of these scripts.